opencodeiiita/FandomFusion-Frontend/README.md

    ```

 8. You’re ready to explore!
 Access the frontend application on `localhost:5173`.

+> [!NOTE]
+> Commands like `git clone` and `npm install` will not work if you have proxy enabled, also doing other network required tasks will not so try setting up proxy for that interface first! (sadly gaming can't be resolved)

 > [!TIP]
 > To change port number for the developement of this project for mac users.
 Kindly refer to this article: